You cannot copy content of this website, your IP is being recorded

 First-degree burns are mild, and while they do cause some pain, the most visible result you will see is the reddening of the affected skin’s tissue.

-Third-degree burns are much worse, as they go through the lower layer of skin and affect the individual as it targets the tissues that are found deeper underneath.
-This burn results in signs of white or even blackened and sometimes charred skin which may become numb.
+Third-degree burns are much worse, as they go through the lower layer of skin and affect the individual, as they target the tissues that are found deeper underneath.
+This burn results in signs of white or even blackened and sometimes charred skin, which may become numb.

 When should I get medical treatment for a burn?